mmokhathi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # 7-print_diagonal.c draws a diagonal line on the terminal
 # 8-print_square.c prints a square on the terminal
 # 9-fizz_buzz.c solves the FizzBuzz problem
+# 10-print_triangle.c prints a triangle followed by a newline